Pecs1/ESP-Website/README.md

 Both local and remote directories live alongside already build website (that can be build manually or downloaded via github releases)

 - [local](https://github.com/Pecs1/ESP-Website/local/README.md)
-  - stores components that help
+  - stores components that help decode the data and put them in a local database
   - can be configured if you would want to send data to a remote website
 - [remote](https://github.com/Pecs1/ESP-Website/remote/README.md)
   - accepts data via POST request from local